yiwenren/Deliverable-3/README.md

 When I did this deliverable, I faced some issues.
 The reason is that I was not familiar with test methods.
 Here is an instance.
 I wanted to test whether a webElement existed, but I didn’t know how to implement it by codes.
 So I searched the solutions online.
 Then I found some people use “try catch” to solve this problem.
 That is, try {(driver.findElement()) catch(exception){fail()}.
 But I was not sure whether this was a common solution, because I didn’t see you use it in your related examples.
 So finally, I used method “assertNotNull” instead of “try catch” to prove whether an element exists.

 The problems I met most frequently is related to the wait time.
 I always forgot to wait until some elements appear or wait for several seconds.
 So unfortunately, I experienced many test failures.

+Another problem I met was when I was testing login, my IP address was blocked because I had logged in many times, which made me depressed.
+I even searched different methods to try to change my IP address… But anyway, I finished my login test successfully!